.k8s Loading last commit info...

 Checking webhook request/response directly

-You can call the webhook endpoint manually through kubectl proxy:
+You can call the webhook endpoints manually through kubectl proxy:

 kubectl proxy &